 7. Avoid carving your Turkey

 Don’t carve the whole turkey.
-Take your smoked turkey out and then break it up into smaller pieces before you begin carving it.
-This way you able to get all the meat from each part of the turkey.
+Take your smoked turkey out, break it up into smaller pieces, and then begin cutting it.
+This way you’re able to get all the meat from each part of the turkey.

 Choose the Right Wood Chips, Chunks, or Pellets